woldaker/rediswraps/README.md

 - Pubsub support.
 (In dev)
 - Cluster & slave support.
 - Hardcoded command methods e.g. redis->rpush(...)
 (Is this really a good idea?... not sure)
+- Untested on Windows (I don't have a Windows machine), but doesn't use any Unix-specific headers...

 ## Authors